Chashu Pork with Bok Choy and Rice

 - Preheat oven to 215°C. Transfer pork from the container to a baking pan, keeping the liquid put aside.
 Put the pork in the oven and bake for 30 – 40 mins.

 - Meanwhile, cook 2 cups of rice as per packet instructions.
-Then make the sauce by putting the liquid put aside in a saucepan, putting it on the stove and bring to the boil, then let simmer for 15 minutes or until it starts to get sticky, stirring occasionally.
+Make the sauce by putting the liquid put aside in a saucepan, putting it on the stove and bring to the boil, then let simmer while stirring and skimming the foam off the top occasionally, for 15 minutes or until it starts to get sticky.

-- Clean bok choy by pulling the leaves off and running them under running water.
-Heat oil in a wok over medium high heat, add bok choy and cook for 2 minutes, stirring often.
+- Seperate the leaves on the bok choy and clean under running water.
+Then heat oil in a wok over medium high heat, add bok choy and cook for 2 minutes, stirring often.
 Add 4 tablespoons of water and cook for a further 2 minutes, stirring often again.
 Serve pork belly with sauce, rice and bok choy.